Advanced Architecture

 Every Azure landing zone decision maps to one of eight design areas.
 Decisions in each area are interdependent — changes in one often constrain options in another.

-- Azure billing and Microsoft Entra tenant — enrollment hierarchy, tenant structure, EA/MCA agreement
+1. Azure billing and Microsoft Entra tenant — enrolment hierarchy, tenant structure, EA/MCA agreement

-- Management group and subscription organization — hierarchy depth, policy inheritance, subscription scale limits
+3. Management group and subscription organisation — hierarchy depth, policy inheritance, subscription scale limits

 AI Workloads in Landing Zones

 A frequently asked question is whether AI workloads require a dedicated AI landing zone.
 They do not.
-Azure landing zone design areas — particularly identity and access management, network topology, security, and governance — are already sufficient to host AI workloads.
+The eight design areas — particularly identity and access management, network topology, security, and governance — are already sufficient to host AI workloads.

 Deploying Your Landing Zone